GitHamburg/agent-mac/README.md

 falcon-agent
 ===

-This is a linux monitor agent.
+This is a mac monitor agent.
 Just like zabbix-agent and tcollector.

 ## Installation